GokcumenLab/glabBits/README.md

 # Scripts

-A bunch of software scripts that we use in the lab.
+In this repository we listed scripts that we have been using in our lab.

 ### Codes for LD calculation